pelletier197/kotlin-stream-csv/README.md

 5. Kotlin :heart:

 ## Usage
-Three possibilities of parsers are available.
+Three types of parsers are available:
 - Typed CSV parser will read your CSV file directly into a data class
 - Returns CSV rows
 ### Typed CSV parser
+Will read your CSV directly to a custom data class.

 ## Known limitations